-The Relativity Bias – How the Brain Compares Numbers
+Relativity Bias – How the Brain Sees Numbers

-Why does an 11% discount convert more people than a 10% discount?
 How can a higher priced product help you sell more of a lower priced one?
-When is $15 an effective discount, and when is it useless?
 The fast-thinking emotional brain can’t perform difficult calculations.
-Instead, it does rough comparisons and estimates and reacts.
+Instead, it does rough comparisons.
 It sees numbers in relationship to other numbers.
-That’s why the relativity bias is important to understand in neuromarketing.
+That’s why the relativity bias is important to understand in Neuromarketing.

 - Avoid Easy Calculations to Stimulate Fast Thinking – Even the fast-thinking, intuitive brain can instantly calculate a 10% discount.
 It moves an imaginary decimal point one place to the left.
 The actual discount amount is immediately known.
 If the discount is set at 11% or 12%, though, that calculation doesn’t happen.
-By keeping the brain from recognizing the actual amount immediately, you can trigger a commitment more often.
+Keeping the brain from recognizing the actual amount immediately can trigger a commitment more often.

 - Actual Discount Amounts Are More Effective Than Percentages – At decision-making time, percentage discounts can confuse the intuitive brain.
 Often, such discounts will divert from the decision as the consumer tries to do the calculations by using the slower-thinking parts of the brain.
 Instead, put the discount in actual dollar amounts. $500 Off!
 Immediately identifies the amount saved and can lead to a quick, intuitive purchase decision.

 - Show a Previous Price with the Current Lower Price – You’ll sell more of a product if you show its regular price along with the current sale price.
 The emotional, unconscious brain will always do a fast comparison and identify the discounted price as a bargain.
 As a trigger for an immediate decision, adding a time deadline activates both the relativity bias and the loss aversion bias for even more brain-aware effectiveness.